justjake/ircbot_workshop/README.md

 Minimal programming experience.
-Hopefully I'll provide enough framework for everyone to get at least a basic IRC bot running, and enough extra help along the way for to get even advanced features up and running for the novince programmer.
+Hopefully I'll provide enough framework for everyone to get at least a basic IRC bot running, and enough extra help along the way to get even advanced features up and running for the novice programmer.

 ## Workshop Plan